BorisTheBrave/sylves/docs/articles/creating.md

 ## Write your own grid

 `IGrid` is of course and interface, and ultimately you can create your own implementations.
-Many of the more complex methods can be forward to methods in `DefaultGridImpl` which provides basic implementations.
+Many of the more complex methods can be forwarded to methods in `DefaultGridImpl` which provides basic implementations.